Madfarm/AWS-sandbox/module8/SupportPlans.md

 includes:
 - everything from Basic tier
 - email customer support directly with a 24 hour response time or 12 hour response time if your systems are impaired

+# AWS Business Support
+includes:
+- everything from Developer tier
+- Trusted Advisor now opens up the entire suite of checks for your account
+- direct phone access to the support team
+- under 4-hour response time if your production system is impaired
+- under 1-hour response time if your production system is down
+- access infrastructure event management
+- for an extra fee, Amazon will help you plan for massive events like brand new launches or global advertising blitzes

+# AWS Enterprise On-Ramp
+includes:
+- everything from Business tier
+- 30-minute response time for business-critical workloads and access to technical account managers, TAM

+# AWS Enterprise Support
+includes:
+- everything from previous tiers
+- 15-minute response time for business and mission-critical workloads
+- designated TAM who will proactively monitor your environment and assist with optimization
+- access to proactive reviews, workshops, and deep dives